Click on a question to read the answer.

 Is admission to the program very competitive?
 How is admission determined?

-In 2023, there were 94 qualified applicants considered.
+In 2024, there were 73 qualified applicants considered.
 Program admission decisions are based on the results of the nursing entrance examination (Kaplan scores must be in the 45th percentile in all categories to be considered) and prerequisite GPA (based on BIO 141, ENG 111, PSY 230 and SDV 101) and consideration is given to previous healthcare certification, healthcare credential or 12 months of healthcare patient-care experience.
-Entrance exam details are announced by notification from Dynamic Forms, via email provided on the online nursing application, in late March (just prior to the exam being administered in April).
-Notification for the Kaplan testing may also use the Navigate platform and applicants need to be aware of the email account associated with Navigate and turn on the notifications in Navigate.
+Entrance exam details are announced by notification in Navigate in late March (just prior to the exam being administered in April).
+Notification for the Kaplan testing will arrive in the email associated with the Navigate platform and applicants need to be aware of the email account associated with Navigate and turn on the notifications in Navigate.
 Additional consideration is given to those with any of the following: (CNA or CCMA credential, EMT, paramedic, corpsman, phlebotomist or 12 months of healthcare experience in patient care related role with letter of recommendation from supervisor).
 Please be prepared to submit a copy of certification or healthcare credential with the online application.
 Healthcare experience without a credential is considered with a supervisor’s recommendation indicating 12 months of healthcare experience related to patient care.
 Please submit recommendation letter with application only if you do not have a current healthcare license or certification but do have 12 months of patient care.
 Please have the supervisor send the recommendation letter to pwoody@virginiawestern.edu or healthprofessions@virginiawestern.edu.

 Who makes the admission decisions?
 When are the results given to the applicants?